learn-co-curriculum/python-dictionaries-lab/README.md

 los_cabos_pop # 287651
 ```

-Now calculate the number of cities in the list and assign the number to the variabale `city_count`.
+Now calculate the number of cities in the list and assign the number to the variable `city_count`.

 ```python